meribold/git-snap/readme.md

 most local changes.
 It doesn't ask for a commit message.
 It also doesn't touch the working tree (working directory), saves and restores the index, and switches back to the branch that was checked out before running `git snap`.
-In other words, everything looks exactly the same after running `git snap`, but your changes are safely stored by Git and can be pushed to a remote for redundancy or sharing.
+In other words, everything looks exactly the same as before after running `git snap`, but your changes are safely stored by Git and can be pushed to a remote for redundancy or sharing.
 This is in contrast to stashes.

 Sometimes I want to have some work that isn't yet ready for a proper commit available on another machine.
 Other times I want to push unfinished work to a remote, so data loss is